adamahrens/GetSwifty/README.md

 * `DownloadTask` response is written to file.
 Useful for downloading images, audio, videos

 You must call `resume` on all tasks since they start in a waiting state.

+### Downloading & Uploading

+When downloading/uploading is crucial to understand priorities & cachce policies.

+Priority suggestion helps determine how the OS should handle the request.
+If that data isn't important the system might not execute immediately.
+Priority goes from `0-1` with options such as `defaultPriority`, `lowPriority: 0`, and `.highPriority: 1`

+Can also cache response to continually return it.

+Both Download and Upload have delegate callbacks for details on task